 - Teaching Arrangements

-- This paper is distance taught using Moodle.
-There are two residentials through the year.
+This paper is distance taught using Moodle.
+There are two compulsory residentials throughout the year that are held in Dunedin.
 Students are expected to participate in videoconferences.

 - Greenhalgh T. How to read a paper: the basics of evidence-based medicine (fifth edition).
 Chichester: Wiley and BMJ Books, 2014.